a-type/indigov-takehome/WORKLOG.md

 This basic but ugly functionality is complete.
 Committing work so far, with remaining time I'll try to polish a bit more.

 Ended: 11:30 AM

+---

+Began: 2:30 PM

+Cleaning up TypeScript errors and other problems from CI, including PNPM install.